My writing interests are general, with expertise in science, history, biographies, and how-to topics. I have written over 70 books.

 Glenn the Politician

-“It has been my observation that the happiest of people, the vibrant doers of the world, are almost always those who are using - who are putting into play, calling upon, depending upon-the greatest number of their God-given talents and capabilities.”— John Glenn
+“It has been my observation that the happiest of people, the vibrant doers of the world, are almost always those who are using - who are putting into play, calling upon, depending upon-the greatest number of their God-given talents and capabilities.”

 Return to Space

 One of America’s greatest fighter pilots and astronauts now belongs to the ages.
-His humble manner before his many accomplishments both in the skies and on the earth, should serve to inspire current and future generations.
+His humble manner before his many accomplishments both in the skies and on earth should serve to inspire current and future generations.